Got GAS? Gear Acquisition Syndrome and Guitar Players

 It's not funny when people lose their homes, jobs and marriages because they can't stop spending money.

 If your life is in ruins because you spend too much on gear, that's not GAS, that's an addiction.
-You need to talk to someone and get help.
+You need to talk to a professional and get help.
 This isn't unlike any other addiction: A shopping addict seeks the rush of finding and buying something new, and when that's over they need it again.

 Living with Gear Acquisition Syndrome